Is “MINE!!!” your toddler’s favourite word?

 If the current toy holder doesn’t give up the toy until bedtime, the second child gets the first pick of the toy in the morning.

-This is just one example of how turn-taking could look, and it will take time, practice, and patience!
+This is just one example of how turn-taking could look.
+It will take time, practice, and patience!

 When you hear your toddler scream “MINE,” remember: this is good.
 This means they are learning and reaching new milestones.
 You can help them learn how to take turns.